 - Pulse Oximetry

 - Arterial Blood Gas

 Wet cough is almost always a microbial infection which goes away on their own.
+In the current situation, if you are experiencing any respiratory issues, consider contacting a general physician.
+You can also contact LA house calls to be sure about the COVID-19 report because SARS is the common symptom of the Coronavirus.
 You can also try some remedies to get rid of coughing, but if the situation remains the same ever after a week, do not delay and visit the nearest general physician and get expert advice.